Xavier Tavera Castro: Artworks

-Tavera's photographs are inspired by mundane or fleeting interactions with strangers on the street, neighbors, and family members.
-Tavera's portraits emphasize individuals who are often marginalized, frequently focusing on members of the Latinx community.
-Tavera’s work is based in his theory of photographic experience in which the process begins when the artist conceives an idea, continues over the course of multiple conversations with the intended subject (sometimes involving long-distance travel, culminating in one or more photography sessions, complete with the image post production.
+Tavera's photographs are inspired by interactions with strangers on the street, neighbors, and family members.
+Tavera's portraits emphasize individuals who are often marginalized, and he frequently focused on members of the Latinx community.
+Tavera's work is based in prolonged engagement with his subjects including multiple conversations, in his theory of photographic experience in which the process begins when the artist conceives an idea, continues over the course of multiple conversations with the intended subject (sometimes involving long-distance travel, culminating in one or more photography sessions, complete with the image post production.
 Tavera contends that the final image printed on paper is a byproduct or record of the photographic experience.